Aranna-0572/Proof-of-Love/english/chap1.md

 ## 1.4 Proof of Love and the Affluent Love Civilization

-Civilization and barbarism are like two entangled quantum spin states!
+Civilization and barbarism are like two entangled quantum spin states.
 This means that a civilized person, civilized behavior, or a civilized society not only avoids the violence, bloodshed, and cruelty of barbarism, but also moves in the opposite direction—being driven by love, and expressing love through actions that generate positive emotional experiences and beneficial effects for oneself and others: life, dignity, freedom, ecology, or spirit.

 A truly civilized individual is one whose heart is filled with love and whose behavior embodies love.
 Yet since inner experiences are invisible to others, we often simplify this into the equation: “words and deeds infused with love” = “civilized conduct.”